-While some complex security camera issues are best handled by professionals, there are several common problems that you can tackle yourself.
-Explore the following aspects for solutions to troubleshoot and repair your security camera system.
+Explore the following aspects for solutions to troubleshoot and fix your security camera system.

 1. Refer to the FAQs of Your Security Camera